 The company gifts its taxable profits to St Nicholas Hospice (Suffolk) under gift aid and the aggregate capital and reserves of St Nicholas Hospice Trading Limited at 31 March 2021 were £61,405 (2020: £94,392).

 All items of income or expenditure reported on the Group Statement of Financial Activities have been shown after the removal of intra group transactions.

 12 Investments (continued)

-The trading results for the year ended 31 March 2021 and 31 March 2020 are show below:
+2021 and 31 March 2020 are show below: